Stop Buying Toothpaste: 5-Minute Natural Toothpaste Recipes Dentists Want You to Use (2026 Guide)

 Glass Jars vs. Squeeze Tubes: Which Keeps Bacteria Out?

 Winner: Squeeze tubes (reusable stainless steel or silicone).
-They prevent backflow of saliva and contaminants.
+They do not allow contaminants and saliva to re-flow.

-Acceptable: Glass jars with small openings and a dedicated, clean spatula.
+Acceptable: Glass jars with small openings plus a clean and dedicated spatula.

-Avoid: Wide-mouth jars where toothbrushes are dipped directly.
+Avoid: Wide mouth jars in which toothbrushes are dipped directly.
 This transfers oral bacteria into the entire batch.

-Order reusable silicone squeeze tubes today.
-They cost less than $10 and will keep your homemade toothpaste hygienic for weeks.
+Order your reusable silicone squeeze tubes now.
+They are also less than 10 dollars and will make your homemade toothpaste stay clean and hygienic over a long period of time.
 Proper storage extends the life of your Natural Toothpaste Recipes.

 How Long Does Natural Toothpaste Really Last?
 (Spoiler: Not 6 Months)